R4zar0x/BigInt/README.md

 - **Build and run the tests**

 1. In the "Solution Explorer" window, double-click on the tests.cpp file to open it.
+2. Copy the code from the test.spp file to the main file of your project.
-2. Press the "Start" button to build and run the tests.
+3. Press the "Start" button to build and run the tests.
    - The test results will be displayed in the "Output" window.